 Evan Hafer started Black Rifle Coffee Company to provide a high-quality, roast-to-order coffee to the pro-2A and veteran communities.
 Between deployments to Iraq and Afghanistan, he worked to refine both his coffee roasting skills and firearms skills.
 Hafer shares a common bond with my husband as a fellow Green Beret.
 And BRCC coffee drinker.

 According to Hafer, “Black Rifle Coffee is quite literally the combination of my two favorite passions.
 I take pride in the coffee we roast, the veterans we employ and the causes we support.”

 As Army Rangers with several Afghanistan tours behind them, Matthew Griffin and Donald Lee saw a country filled with hard-working, creative people who wanted jobs, not handouts.

 Combat Flip Flops were just the start.
-They took a product that people in nearly every country on the planet wear, and made it a weapon for change.
-Right now, all of the flip flops are made in Bogota, Colombia, providing jobs and investing in people who desperately need it.
+They took a product that people in nearly every country on the planet wears, and made it a weapon for change.
+Right now, all of the flip-flops are made in Bogota, Colombia, providing jobs and investing in people who desperately need it.
 Their USA-made Claymore Bag’s flip the script, on traditional weapons of war.
 Instead of carrying bombs, these bags act as a carry-all for business tools like iPad’s, laptops and more.
 The Cover and Concealment sarongs are handmade in Afghanistan by local women.
 Each one takes three days to make.
 The Peacemaker Bangle and Coinwrap are sent from artisans in Laos – and they’re made from landmines dropped during the Vietnam war.